milkytracker/milkytracker-addons/random-sample/README.md

 ## Installation

-1. copy the 'ladspa' folder of this repository to the config-directory:
+1. copy the 'random-sample' folder of this repository to the config-directory:

 * LINUX/MAC: `~/.config/milkytracker`
 * WINDOWS:   `C:\Users\<user>\AppData\Roaming\MilkyTracker`